senlin/classic-editor-addon/README.md

 > GDPR-compliant: does not collect any user data

 The free Classic Editor Plus plugin is targeted at everyone who does not want to use the WP Block Editor (Gutenberg), introduced in WordPress 5.0.
-Install it now on sites and the UX remains the same as you are used to without the fluff!
+Install it now on sites and the UX remains the same as you are used to without redundant styling being added to the frontend of your site!

 **What's New:**<br>
 No longer dependent on Classic Editor plugin; you may remove it.